DavisRayM/image-transformer/README.md

 [Swagger Docs](https://davisraym.com/image-transformer/)

-An Image Processing RPC API plus an accompanying CLI tool that utilizes the RPI API to perform image transformations.
+An Image Processing RPC API plus an accompanying CLI tool that utilizes the RPC API to perform image transformations.

-## Target Audience

-- CPSC 5200-02 Lecturer and Grader
-- Whoever is interested

 ## Running the Project